As Russia closed in, teachers fled Kyiv in a school bus. Then they drove back into the fray to rescue others.

 There were also heartbreaking moments — the sobering realizations that many more have been left behind, unable to evacuate as Russia fires missiles into their hometowns.

 “There’s people all over Ukraine asking how to get out,” Hodgson said.
-“So we think, ‘How can we help?’”
+“So we think, ‘How can we help?’ ”

 The group made it back to Kyiv on Saturday, returning to Cherkasy that evening with more co-workers and some hitchhikers they picked up along the way.
 The situation in Cherkasy grew more dangerous overnight.
-Air-raid sirens wailed and planes whooshed overhead as the group made several runs down to the hotel’s bomb shelter.
+Air raid sirens wailed, and planes whooshed overhead as the group made several runs down to the hotel’s bomb shelter.
 By the morning, they decided together to form a new plan.

 They loaded back into the minibus and made their way 20 miles southwest to Smila, where they stopped at a train station and dropped off some colleagues who planned to go west.

-It was there that Hodgson’s fiance, Nadia Ustenko, 36, made the difficult decision to part ways with her mother, who had joined them on the first minibus trip from Kyiv.
+It was there that Hodgson’s fiancee, Nadia Ustenko, 36, made the difficult decision to part ways with her mother, who had joined them on the first minibus trip from Kyiv.
 The couple wanted to continue making trips to help others but Ustenko’s mother, who is not in good physical health, was having a hard time withstanding the long drives.
 She planned to take a train to Ternopil.

 “That was pretty heart wrenching at the station,” Hodgson said.
 “We chipped in, gave her some money to get the train tickets because she didn’t have anything with her.”

-The rest of the group then continued on the long drive toward Moldova, where after hours on the road with only stops to refuel the van, they crossed the border and headed to Chișinău.
+The rest of the group then continued on the long drive toward Moldova, where after hours on the road with only stops to refuel the van, they crossed the border and headed to Chisinau.

 The group dispersed from there, with some taking a bus or train to other parts of Europe.
 But Hodgson and Ustenko had no plans to go further.
 In fact, they planned to go back into Ukraine, they said.